ruyrybeyro/chrootvpn/README.md

            vpn.sh split

-If the VPN is giving "wrong routes", deleting the default VPN gateway mith not be enough, so there is a need to fill in routes in the SPLIT variable, by default at /opt/etc/vpn.conf, or if before installing it, at the beginning of this script.
+If the VPN is giving "wrong routes", deleting the default VPN gateway mith not be enough, so there is a need to fill in routes in the SPLIT variable, by default at /opt/etc/vpn.conf, or if before installing for the first time, at the beginning of the vpn.sh script.

 The SPLIT variable accepts the following directives: